tomio13/RDM-Desktop/docs/Motivation.md

 Multiple storage tools are available, e.g. ELN and backup simultaneously.

 ## archiving
-is not more complicated than providing a backup of a part of the whole set.
+is not more complicated than providing a backup of a part or the whole set.

 ## distributing the load
 Because the data is stored locally, and only parts are uploaded, we can